joyghosh/dwarf/README.md

 # dwarf
-A naive implementation of forward and reverse DNS lookup cache.
+A naive implementation of forward and reverse DNS lookup cache server.

 Possible use-cases:

-* Look up cache in an organisation.
+* DNS look up cache used in an organisation for maintaining private ip to machine name mapping and vice a versa.

 Future work: